 These stories HAD to get out there to more people.
 And with 25 years of journalism and marketing copywriting experience, it made complete sense to bring my storytelling skills to capture these stories.

-Rebuilding My Health was born out of the need to collect, in one place, complete and inspirational accounts of gaining back health – that are not associated with a single practitioner, diet or approach.
+Rebuilding My Health, the online magazine and podcast, were born out of the need to collect, in one place, complete and inspirational accounts of gaining back health – that are not associated with a single practitioner, diet or approach.